 A continuation of CHE 105.
 A study of the principles of chemistry and their application to the more important elements and compounds.

 Study of forces on bodies at rest.
 Vector algebra; study of force systems; equivalent force systems; distributed forces; internal forces; principles of equilibrium; application to trusses, frames and beams; friction.

 A course in multi-variable calculus.
 Topics include vectors and geometry of space, three-dimensional vector calculus, partial derivatives, double and triple integrals, integration on surfaces, Greens theorem.
 Optional topics include Stokes theorem and the Gauss divergence theorem.
 Lecture, three hours; recitation, two hours per week.
 Prereq: MA 114 or MA 138 or equivalent.

-Introduction to the use of scale, dimensioning, and orthographic projections.
+Introduction to visualization, orthographic projection, and computer- aided drawing.
 Graphical solution of spatial problems.
-Integrated application of computer graphics to create civil engineering drawings.
-Lecture, two hours; laboratory, four hours per week.
+Integrated use of computer graphics to create civil engineering drawings.
+Lecture, two hours; laboratory, three hours per week.
 Prereq or coreq: MA 113 or consent of instructor.